withastro/astro/.changeset/brave-pots-drop.md

 Page Partials

-Any page component can now be identified as a *partial*, allowing you fetch them in the client in order to replace only parts of the page.
-Partials are used in conjuction with a rendering library, like htmx or Stimulus or even just jQuery.
+A page component can now be identified as a **partial** page, which will render its HTML content without including a `<!
+DOCTYPE html>` declaration nor any `<head>` content.

+A rendering library, like htmx or Stimulus or even just jQuery can access partial content on the client to dynamically update only parts of a page.

 Pages marked as partials do not have a `doctype` or any head content included in the rendered result.
 You can mark any page as a partial by setting this option: